 - Since Generation III, the game's central storyline is generally tweaked to focus on a specific legendary Pokemon (also depicted on the game's cover art) which the player will encounter at some point.
 It may or may not be possible for the player to encounter the legendary mascot of the other version in the same game (outside of an updated third version).

 - Generation V expanded the differences, with some areas receiving aesthetic tweaks between versions, and a few (Black City and White Forest) being entirely exclusive to one version or the other.

 - Pokémon X and Y mixes up the formula in a few new ways: Not only are some Pokemon (like the Manectric and Houndoom families) version-exclusive, but some Mega Stones are too (e.g. Charizardite X and Y); in fact, some Mega Stones are exclusive to the opposite version that their matching species is normally found in.

-- Starting with the second game, Yo-kai Watch follows Pokémon's example by splitting yo-kai between games.
-You can trade with other players to get yo-kai.
-The third versions also include all of the yo-kai.
+- Starting with the second game, Yo-Kai Watch follows Pokémon's example by splitting Yo-kai between games and allowing trading between the two.

 - In the console releases of Skylanders, one collectible Hat is specific to each platform (PS3, Wii, Xbox 360) and can't be acquired in the others, but (because the hat is saved on the actual toy) any toy with that hat is allowed to wear it in any version.